kaihendry/dabase.com/content/blog/private-subnets.md

-To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zone, to limit data breach risks.
+To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zones, to limit data breach risks.

 # Enter serverless